MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-load-balancer-portal.md

 [!INCLUDE [hci-applies-to-23h2](includes/hci-applies-to-23h2.md)]

 The main purpose of a load balancer is to distribute traffic across multiple nodes in a Kubernetes cluster.
 This can help prevent downtime and improve overall performance of applications.
-AKS enabled by Azure Arc supports creating [MetalLB](https://metallb.universe.tf/) load balancer instance on your Kubernetes cluster using the Arc Networking extension.
+AKS enabled by Azure Arc supports creating [MetalLB](https://metallb.universe.tf/) load balancer instance on your Kubernetes cluster using the `Arc Networking` k8s-extension.

 ## Prerequisites
 - A Kubernetes cluster with at least one Linux node.
-You can create a Kubernetes cluster on AKS using the [Azure CLI](aks-create-clusters-cli.md) or the Azure portal.
+You can create a Kubernetes cluster on Azure Stack HCI 23H2 using the [Azure CLI](aks-create-clusters-cli.md) or the [Azure portal](/aks-create-clusters-portal.md).
 - Make sure you have enough IP addresses for the load balancer.
 Ensure that the IP addresses reserved for the load balancer do not conflict with the IP addresses in Arc VM logical networks and control plane IPs.
 For more information about IP address planning and networking in Kubernetes, see [Networking requirements for AKS on Azure Stack HCI 23H2](aks-hci-network-system-requirements.md).
+- This how-to guide assumes you understand how Metal LB works.
+Read the [overview for MetalLB in Arc Kubernetes clusters to learn more](/load-balancer-overview.md).

 ## Deploy MetalLB load balancer using Azure Arc extension